DanBricklin/socialcalc/README.txt

 This is a fork of Dan Bricklin's SocialCalc (http://github.com/DanBricklin/socialcalc), with the following modifications made for the Drupal Sheetnode module (http://drupal.org/project/sheetnode):

+2011-01-02
+* Support test formatting using non-text value formats (like Excel and OOoCalc)

+2010-11-30
+* Support hiding rows and columns.

 2010-10-30
 * Fix parsing expressions with unary minus.